Getting Started

 Water Care

-Freeflow Spas come ready for the FROG® sanitizing system.
-Purchase the FROG® Start Up Water Care Kit and simply place the two prefilled cartridges in your filter basket.
+Freeflow spas come ready for the FROG® @ease Sanitizing System.
+Purchase the FROG® @ease Start-Up Water Care Kit and simply place the two prefilled cartridges in your filter basket.
 The prefilled cartridges automatically release sanitizer and minerals to keep water soft, clean, and clear with less effort.
-Shop FROG water care products that fit your spa here.
+Shop FROG water care products that fit your spa at your local Freeflow retailer.

 FILTER CYCLES There are two filter cycles: the first cycle (F1) starts right after power up and the second cycle (F2) will start 12 hours later.
 The default duration for the first filter cycle is 1 hour, and 30 minutes for the second cycle.
 Filter cycles only run at low speed.
 The “Filter” indicator lights up when a filter cycle is on.
 The duration of each filter cycle can be modified.
 Filter duration is programmable between 0.5 and 6 hours in 30 minute increments (0.5 hours) for both filter cycles.
 To program the cycle times follow the steps below: